 - Regarding variables: - Discrete variables are supported.
 The following restrictions apply: - They must have a bool, enum, or int type.
-The latter may have a range. - Variables with multiple potential initial values are not supported. - The initial value of a variable must be a statically evaluable. - The transformation ensures that integer variables remain within their range, thus preventing runtime errors. - Continuous variables are not supported. - Algebraic variables are supported, if their types and values are supported. - Input variables are not supported.
+The latter may have a range. - The initial values of a variable, if explicitly specified, must be a statically evaluable. - The transformation ensures that integer variables remain within their range, thus preventing runtime errors. - Continuous variables are not supported. - Algebraic variables are supported, if their types and values are supported. - Regarding automata: - $\,\circ\,$ There must be at least one automaton.